String operators

 split_to_map

-and returns a map.
+string by entryDelimiter and keyValueDelimiter and returns a map.

-into key-value pairs. keyValueDelimiter
+entryDelimiter splits string into key-value pairs. keyValueDelimiter splits

 each pair into key and value.